-- Discard the hot water in the stand mixer.
-Transfer all the cooked glutinous rice into the stand mixer.
+- Once the mixer bowl is warm, discard the hot water.
+Then, transfer all the cooked glutinous rice into the stand mixer bowl.

 To Knead with the Dough Hook Attachment

-- Set the dough hook attachment in your stand mixer.
+- Set the dough hook attachment on the stand mixer.
 Start kneading the glutinous rice on Speed 2.
-Set timer for 3 minutes (first round).
+Set a timer for 3 minutes (first round).

 - The dough hook will start pulling in the rice.

-- (Optional) While kneading, you can use your wet silicone spatula to detach the glutinous rice from the wall of the stand mixer bowl.
+- Tip: While kneading, you can use your wet silicone spatula to detach the glutinous rice from the wall of the stand mixer bowl.

-- Put the bowl back onto the stand mixer and start kneading again on Speed 2.
+- Set the bowl back onto the stand mixer and start kneading again on Speed 2.
 Reset the timer for 3 minutes (second round).